cnavotka/blog/README.md

 I decided to use a light gray background with black and blue to mimick the Gopher Protocol, used during my firsts contacts with the Internet.

+### Fonts

+I decided to use Prompt, to make easy the reading considering the clourway of the project is retro.

 ### Strategy

 ### Scope